eagleateme/Code_FunDo-/README.md

 Once a mobile with Internet connectivity is found in the network this data is sent to the Evacuation teams.
 This helps rescue teams in locating people.

-Users can locate and communicate with other users in their surroundings thus facilitating resource sharing It also helps them to gather in groups which would make their rescue simpler.
+Users can locate and communicate with other users in their surroundings thus facilitating resource sharing.
+It also helps them to gather in groups which would make their rescue simpler.